-Isolated villages, blocked roads, delayed planes… The flakes that have fallen in abundance these last days have struck the spirits.
+Isolated villages, blocked roads, delayed planes… The snowflakes that have fallen in abundance in recent days have struck everyone's mind.
 The snows of yesteryear were back!
-The climatic machine, which was thought to be broken by the madness of men, had resumed its ancestral course.
-Nature was finally the strongest.
-It was heard at this little noise forgotten in our cities: the squealing of snow under the soles.
+The climatic machine, which was believed to be broken by the madness of men, had resumed its ancestral course.
+Nature was ultimately the stronger.
+We could hear it with that little noise forgotten in our towns: the screeching of snow under the soles.

-The recent snowfall "is not exceptional," says Pierre Bessemoulin, director of climatology at Météo France.
-"Going back in the annals until the post-war, there are about fifteen snowy episodes remarkable by their intensity and duration," he recalls.
+The recent snowfall "is not exceptional", underlines Pierre Bessemoulin, director of climatology at Météo France.
+"Going back in the annals until the post-war period, there are about fifteen snowy episodes remarkable for their intensity and duration," he recalls.

-“The interannual variability of the snow cover is very high," observes Pierre Etchevers, director of the Snow Study Center (CEN) in Grenoble.
-This one has a continuous series of measurements carried out since 1960 at the Col de Porte, 1 320 meters of altitude, in the solid mass of Chartreuse.
-It reveals an alternation of winters strongly or on the contrary weakly snow-covered, whose succession seems purely random.
+“The interannual variability of snow cover is very great,” observes Pierre Etchevers, director of the Grenoble Center for Snow Studies (CEN).
+This has a continuous series of measurements carried out since 1960 at the Col de Porte, at an altitude of 1 meters, in the Chartreuse massif.
+It reveals an alternation of strongly or on the contrary slightly snowy winters, the succession of which seems purely random.

 However, there is an overall downward trend.
-In forty years, the snow depth at the Porte pass, measured over the last ten days of February, has decreased by more than a third, from 1,5 m to less than 1 meters.
+In forty years, the depth of snow at the Col de Porte, measured over the last ten days of February, has decreased by more than a third, from 1,5 m to less than 1 meter.

-By rotating models of evolution of the snowpack according to meteorological parameters, the Grenoble researchers have been able to reconstruct the snow cover of the alpine massifs since the end of the 1950 years.
-"In the Northern Alps, the snow level remained stationary until the end of the 1990 years, then a marked decrease appears, describes Pierre Etchevers.
-In the Southern Alps, the most marked decrease dates from the 1960 years, then the 1980 years. "
+By running models of the evolution of the snowpack as a function of meteorological parameters, Grenoble researchers have been able to reconstruct the snow cover of the Alpine massifs since the end of the 1950s.
+“In the Northern Alps, the level of snow cover is remained stationary until the end of the 1990s, then a marked decrease appears, describes Pierre Etchevers.
+In the Southern Alps, the most marked decrease dates from the 1960s, then the 1980s. "

-In mid-mountain, however, the heat stroke would have a significant impact.
-Towards 1 500 m, the white season would be shortened by at least a month and the layer of snow would melt away.
+In middle mountains, on the other hand, the heat stroke would have a significant impact.
+Around 1 m, the white season would be shortened by at least a month and the layer of snow would melt like sorrow.